Socialisme ou Barbarie: History

 This became characterised as a distinction between the dirigeant and exécutant in French, usually translated as order-givers and order-takers.
 This perspective enabled the group to extend its understanding to the new forms of social conflict emerging outside the realm of production as such.
-That was also the case for the 1960-1961 Winter General Strike in Wallonia.
+That was also the case for the 1960–1961 Winter General Strike in Wallonia.

 After the May 1958 crisis and an influx of new meeting attendees, disagreements on the organisational role of a political group led to the departure of some prominent members including Claude Lefort and Henri Simon to form Informations et Liaison Ouvrières.

 By 1960, the group had grown to around 100 members and had developed new international links, primarily in the emergence of a sister organisation in Britain called Solidarity.

-In the early 1960s, disputes within the group around Castoriadis' increasing rejection of Marxism led to the departure of the group around the Pouvoir Ouvrier journal.
+In June 1963, disputes within the group around Castoriadis' increasing rejection of Marxism led to the departure of the group around the Pouvoir Ouvrier journal – the group of the same name existed from 1963 to 1969 and believed that a revolutionary organisation was necessary to help bring about the establishment of workers' councils.

 The main Socialisme ou Barbarie journal continued publishing until a final edition in 1965, after which the group became dormant and announced its indefinite suspension in June 1967.
 An attempt by Castoriadis to revive it during the May 1968 events failed.

-The Situationist International was influenced by Socialisme ou Barbarie through Guy Debord (who was a member of both), as too was Socialisme ou Barbarie influenced by Debord and the situationists.
+The Situationist International was influenced by Socialisme ou Barbarie through Guy Debord (who was a member of both), as too was Socialisme ou Barbarie influenced by Debord and the Situationists.
 The Italian social movement of Autonomia were also influenced, but less directly.